TimurNurlygayanov/test-tasks-example/SQL/README.md

 # FROM hakerrank

-# Select all cities inUSA with population larger than 120k
+# Select all cities in USA with population larger than 120k
 SELECT NAME FROM CITY WHERE COUNTRYCODE='USA' AND POPULATION>120000;

 # Select unique cities with even IDs